mrezaabqr/ID-Card-Localization/readme.md

-# Object Identification and Localization Using Grad-CAM
+# Object Localization Using Grad-CAM

 ## Introduction
 What makes the network think the image should belong to a specific class?